Travis Boak: AFL career

 Upon the resumption of the 2020 season after it was curtailed due to the COVID-19 pandemic, Boak gathered 24 disposals and a goal in Port Adelaide's record-breaking 75-point Showdown win in round 2 to win his second Showdown Medal.
 He went on to have a career-best season, earning selection as vice-captain in the 2020 All-Australian team and finishing second and third respectively in votes for the Leigh Matthews Trophy and AFLCA champion player of the year award.
 He also finished as runner-up in the 2020 Brownlow Medal with an equal-career-high 21 votes, ten votes behind winner Lachie Neale.

-Boak played his 300th match, also against Collingwood, in round 19 of the 2021 season; he recorded 30 disposals as he equalled the club's games record held by Kane Cornes.
+Boak played his 300th match, also against Collingwood, in round 19 of the 2021 season; he recorded 30 disposals as he equalled the club's AFL games record held by Kane Cornes.
+The next week he broke the club record in a 27-point win over GWS.
+Following the 2021 home-and-away season, Boak was awarded the Jim Stynes Community Leadership Award as recognition for his work with the Childhood Cancer Association.
+Following almost 12 years of work with the association, Boak regularly volunteers his time to visit children and teens in hospitals.
+He played a key role in raising more than $1m annually via their ‘Captain for a Day’ experiences, which allows a young patient to experience the inner sanctum of the Port Adelaide Football Club.

+On 4 August 2025, Boak announced his retirement from the AFL at the end of the season after 19 seasons.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.